-Lots of focus, in terms of measuring how companies are faring, goes to satisfaction surveys, net promoter scores and other indicators.
+Lots of focus, in terms of measuring how companies are faring, goes on satisfaction surveys, net promoter scores, and other indicators.
 However, what can be lost is the real commentary and subjective/personal feedback.
-When your team gets an incredible email, satisfaction survey commentary, a card/package, photo from a visit or even an amazing recorded call/session online, why not give them an avenue to share on your intranet?
-This will certainly reinforce a job well done, but also serve as examples to staff of what constitutes exceptional results in the eye of a customer.
+When your team gets an incredible email, satisfaction survey commentary, a card/package, photo from a visit, or even an amazing recorded call/session online, why not give them an avenue to share on your intranet?
+This will certainly reinforce a job well done but also serve as examples to staff of what constitutes exceptional results in the eye of a customer.

 “Thank You” Creates Energy

-Recognition and gratitude for great work is the biggest motivator, more than rewards, money, beer Fridays, Foosball and the sorts.
+Recognition and gratitude for great work is the biggest motivator, more than rewards, money, beer Fridays, Foosball, and the sorts.
 Not that we don’t want or enjoy these things, they’re just less fulfilling.
-Why not find ways to ingrain them in your work culture, and ensure thankfulness becomes a ritual that’s practiced by all, magnifying the energy to the team in the process.
+Why not find ways to ingrain them in your work culture, and ensure thankfulness becomes a ritual that’s practiced by all, magnifying the energy of the team in the process.